Climate-friendly school: Education for sustainable development (ESD)

 The education for sustainable development (ESD) was developed through broad consultations with stakeholders from 2016 to 2018 with the aim of contributing to the achievement of 17 sustainable development goals.
 The United Nations introduced a "whole-school" approach, surrounding a situation where students learn about climate change is further improved by formal and informal messages promoted by the school's values and actions.
 The "whole-school" approach to climate change means that an educational institution encourages action for reducing climate change in every aspect of school life.
 This includes school governance, teaching content and methodology, campus and facilities management as well as cooperation with partners and the broader communities.
 This actively involves all internal and external school stakeholders, namely students, teachers, principals, school staff at all levels and the wider school community such as families and community members in reflecting and acting on climate change is key to a whole-school approach.

 Eco-schools

 The eco-schools program was developed in 1994 with the support of the European Commission and identified as model initiative for the ESD program by the United Nations.
 The aim of the program is to promote sustainable development issues in schools through the introduction of a seven-step methodology and eleven-subject theme encouragement.

 Global Universities Partnership on Environment and Sustainability

 The global universities partnership on environment and sustainability was launched in 2012 at the UNEP in Shanghai, China.
 In accordance with the ESD program it aims to increase the mainstreaming of sustainability practises and education into universities worldwide.
 The program pays special attention to enabling individual transformation, societal transformation and technological advancement.

 Climate-friendly schools

-The following schools situated around the world have implemented the system of a "climate-friendly school", with respect to climate agreements.
+According to a UNESCO report, the following schools situated around the world have implemented the system of a "climate-friendly school", with respect to climate agreements.